MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 Review all the settings, and select **Create** to create the private endpoint.

 Confirm that you see the private endpoint connection you created shows up in the list of endpoints.
-In this example, the private endpoint is auto-approved because you connected to an Azure resource in your directory and you have sufficient permissions.

 # [Event Hub - Service Endpoint](#tab/event-hub-service)